-“Every Innovative Theatre we visited had its own play on a style that was detailed and impecably appointed. it would be my pick for a theater company.
+"Every Innovative Theater we visited had its own play on a style that was detailed and impecably appointed.
+They would be my pick for a theater company".

 Wall Street Journal

 “Meet the dream team who turned world class home theater into reality.
 The name is apt because innovation is what they offer.”

 “There are a handful of companies, although ever increasing, that can design a world class theater.
 Innovative Theatres is amoung that elite group”.

 What our Clients Say